Kaizers Orchestra: Maskineri, 250 Prosent, and Våre Demoner (2007–2011)

 On September 6, 2006, the band released information about their upcoming fourth album.
-The album was recorded in Berlin, Germany, assisted by producer-engineer Mark Howard.
+The album was recorded in Berlin, Germany, assisted by producer-engineer Mark Howard (producer).
 The audio mixing for the album was done in Los Angeles, California.
 The album title was revealed to be Maskineri in December 2007, and around the same time, the first single, "Enden av november", was released.
 The album was released on February 19, 2008, on Sony BMG.
 They claimed to have chosen the smaller label instead of working with Universal for more freedom.

 On 12 December 2007, Kaizers Orchestra received "Bragdprisen" (Achievement Award) from the county of Rogaland, due to their efforts to promote their native Bryne dialect.
 Helge Risa was the only one available to show up at the award ceremony, as the rest of the band were busy doing the album mixing.

 In February 2008, the band released their fourth album, and toured to support it, recording the audio of all the concerts.
 Not long after that, in fall 2008, they released a live album called 250 prosent.
 The live album consisted of what they thought were the best songs recorded while they were in Germany, Austria and Switzerland.
 The album was released primarily on vinyl, but it was made also available as a digital download through the iTunes Store.
 They supported the release of that album by a "rarities" tour, playing songs they rarely played live.

 After that it was believed they were taking a break, for the members to work on their other projects and work on writing songs for the next album, but on 14 February 2009, they revealed that in January they had recorded several songs for a compilation album scheduled for release on April 20, which was then pushed back to April 27 for marketing reasons.
 The album, Våre demoner, consists of surplus material from each of their previous studio albums.
-Both singles from the album, "Die Polizei" and "Prosessen", received a modicum of success.
 On 18 December 2009, "Ompa til du dør" was voted as the best Norwegian song of the decade in a public poll on the website of NRK P3, one of the biggest radio stations in Norway.
 "Kontroll på kontinentet" and "Maestro" got third and fourth place in the same list.
 The band performed all three songs live on the radio after being announced as the winners.

 At a press conference in August 2009, the band announced that they were working on a stage musical together with Tore Renberg (who wrote the stage play).
 It is named Sonny ("Maestro" abroad), and is based on the text universe and characters from the band's first three albums.
 Several of the songs Kaizers Orchestra recorded in 2010 were used in the piece.
 The musical premiered at the Rogaland Theatre November 11, 2011.